OVERVIEW

 Programmed cell death-1 (PD-1)/programmed cell death ligand-1 (PD-L1) interactions are part of an immune system checkpoint pathway that prevents T cells from causing damage to healthy cells.
 Tumor cells often overexpress PD-L1 to take advantage of this checkpoint and prevent an antitumor immune response.1,2

 Budigalimab blocks the interaction between PD-1 and its ligands, PD-L1 and PD-L2, by binding to PD1.
-This prevents the inhibitory signaling pathway from being triggered when T cells encounter the tumor and restores the immune system's ability to recognize tumor cells as abnormal, allowing T cells to target these tumor cells for death.3-6
+This prevents the inhibitory signaling pathway from being triggered when T cells encounter the tumor and helps restore the immune system's ability to recognize tumor cells as abnormal, allowing T cells to target these tumor cells for death.3-5

 DEVELOPMENT

-Budigalimab is being investigated in phase 1 and 2 trials for the treatment of advanced solid tumors in combination with other agents.
+Budigalimab is being investigated in Phase 1, 2 and 3 trials for the treatment of advanced solid tumors in combination with other AbbVie investigational agents.

 CLINICAL TRIALS